How Did Solar Power Evolve to What It Is Today?

+The foundation of modern solar technology began with the discovery of the photovoltaic effect in 1839 by French physicist Alexandre Edmond Becquerel.
+This effect, which allows solar cells to convert sunlight into electricity, laid the groundwork for today’s solar revolution.
 In 1873, an English electrical engineer named Willoughby Smith discovered the photoconductivity of the element Selenium (atomic number 34 on the periodic table).
-Professor William Grylls Adams and his student Richard Evans Day demonstrated in 1876 that selenium could be used to transform solar energy directly into electricity.
+Professor William Grylls Adams and his student Richard Evans Day demonstrated in 1876 that Selenium could be used to transform solar energy directly into electricity.
 In 1883, American inventor Charles Fritts created the first photovoltaic cell using Selenium wafers.
+Also in 1883, one year after Thomas Edison launched the world’s first commercial coal plant, American inventor Charles Fritts created the world’s first rooftop solar array in New York.

 OTHER IMPORTANT SOLAR EVENTS IN HISTORY